 Location on Google Maps: Le Consulat

-How to get there: Take bus nr.
+How to get there: Take the bus nr.
 40 and get off either at ‘Place du Tertre – Norvins’ or ‘Mont Cenis – Cortot’.
-Alternatively, you can go the same way as you would go to the Sacre-Coeur and walk from there, the restaurant is only a 5 minute walk from the Basilica.
+Alternatively, you can go the same way as you would go to the Sacre-Coeur and walk from there, the restaurant is only a 5-minute walk from the Basilica.

 SHOP MY OUTFIT